kadamwhite/talks/2017/loopconf-wpapi/wpapi-js.md

   });
 ```

-??? it supports creating, updating and deleting resources, as well.
+??? it supports creating, updating and deleting resources, as well, with authentication; we'll see this in action in a few slides.

 ---